mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2022

+1. Jang, M., & Chung, S. Y. (2022).
+Few-Example Clustering via Contrastive Learning. *arXiv preprint arXiv:2207.04050*.'

+   - Novel algorithm (!) that perform CL to cluster few examples
+     - (1) generation of candidate cluster assignments, (pre-trained network)
+     - (2) contrastive learning for each cluster assignment (fine-tune)
+     - (3) **selection of the best candidate** (choose the candidate with the smallest training loss in the early stage of learning??)
+     - Interesting Learning Curve??
+   - hypothesis: contrastive learner with the ground-truth cluster assignment is trained faster than the others
+     - small-loss criterion to find clean examples (clean data)
+     - Inspired from what a network learn first?
+   - Experiment: mini-ImageNet and CUB-200-2011
+   - Focus on High-dimensional, Low Sample Size (HDLSS)

 1. Bardes, A., Ponce, J., & LeCun, Y. (2022).
 VICRegL: Self-Supervised Learning of Local Visual Features. *arXiv preprint arXiv:2210.01571*.

    - TP explore the fundamental trade-off between producing a global feature with invariance properties (classification) , and producing set of local features (detection and segmentation).
    - VicReg applied to global and local (two identical branches of CNN)
    - local feature vectors are attracted to each other if their